krzb11/TDK/README.md

 - **Real-time EMG signal processing**: Processing and classification of EMG signals captured from the skin's surface.
 - **Embedded system**: A microcontroller-based system for signal acquisition, processing, and classification.
 - **Hand gesture classification**: Using a trained Support Vector Machine (SVM) model for classifying different hand gestures.
-- **Non-invasive design**: Surface electrodes are used for capturing EMG signals, reducing user discomfort and risk.

 ## Contents